Kursk Oblast: Demographics

 According to a 2012 survey 68.7% of the population of Kursk Oblast adheres to the Russian Orthodox Church.
 In addition, 24% of the population declares to be "spiritual but not religious", 4% is atheist, and 3.3% follows other religions or did not give an answer to the question.

 Education

-The largest universities of Kursk Oblast is Kursk State University, Kursk State Technical University, Kursk State Medical University and Kursk State Agricultural Academy which are located in the city of Kursk.
+The largest universities of Kursk Oblast are Kursk State University, Kursk State Technical University, Kursk State Medical University and Kursk State Agricultural Academy, all of which are located in the city of Kursk.
 There are also 19 other higher education facilities in Kursk Oblast.